sarvagyameel/18103006/README.md

+# 18103006.
-# 18103006
+# Sarvagya Meel
-java
+java.
-This is assignment 1 and 2 from web technologies
+This is java assignments from course "web technologies".